DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 # 02456 Deep Learning (with PyTorch)

 This repository contains exercises for the DTU course [02456 Deep Learning](https://kurser.dtu.dk/course/02456).
 All exercises are written in the [Python](https://www.python.org/) programming language and formatted into [Jupyter Notebooks](https://jupyter.org/).
-If you're unfamiliar with notebooks, it can be a good idea to familiarize yourself with them in advance.
+If you are unfamiliar with notebooks, it can be a good idea to familiarize yourself with them in advance.

 This repository borrows heavily from previous works, in particular: